Final version of Trans-Pacific trade deal released, rules pushed by U.S. on ice

 ($1 = 1.3615 New Zealand dollars)

-Reporting by Charlotte Greenfield in WELLINGTON and Colin Packham in SYDNEY; Editing by Kim Coghill
+Reporting by Charlotte Greenfield in WELLINGTON and Colin Packham in SYDNEY; Editing by Kim Coghill and Phil Berlowitz